MoMakkawi/Organizer/README.md

 Here in this library in [Servicer.cs](https://github.com/MoMakkawi/Organizer/blob/master/Src/Organizer.Controller/Servicer.cs) in the function ```ImplementOrganizerServices``` applies the [diagram](#ServicesNotes) which was explained above to deeply understand the logic behind the execution sequence of Organizer Services

 # Note :
+* There are two versions of this project, (This Version Here)  the first is a Docker Container, which contains a [Console Project](https://github.com/MoMakkawi/Organizer), while the second is [Soucre Generator](https://github.com/MoMakkawi/Organizer-SG) Run at Compite-Time.

-There is a version of this project that works at Compilation Time called **The Organizer Source Code Generator** and is well documented. \
+* There is a version of this project that works at Compilation Time called **The Organizer Source Code Generator** and is well documented. \
-You can access the code of The Organizer Source Code Generator At Compile Time via [GetHub Reopsitory](https://github.com/MoMakkawi/Organizer-SG),\
+* You can access the code of The Organizer Source Code Generator At Compile Time via [GetHub Reopsitory](https://github.com/MoMakkawi/Organizer-SG),\
-You can download The Organizer Source Code Generator At Compile Time RELEASE via [NuGet](https://www.nuget.org/packages/MoMakkawi.Organizer.Generator),\
+* You can download The Organizer Source Code Generator At Compile Time RELEASE via [NuGet](https://www.nuget.org/packages/MoMakkawi.Organizer.Generator),\
 and The Organizer Source Code Generator At Compile Time Documentation [PDF Link](https://github.com/MoMakkawi/Organizer-SG/blob/master/Organizer%20Official%20Document.pdf).